olejandro/TIMES-NZ-Model-Files/docs/SuppXLS/Trades/ScenTrade_TRADE_PARMS/README.md

 ## Workbook Overview

-(TODO: Add a high-level overview of how this workbook fits into the TIMES-NZ model.)
+Defines all of the attribute specifications for the trade processes

-- [INS](INS.md) - Overview of the 'INS' sheet.
+- [INS](INS.md) - Attribute specifications for the trade processes